 And unlike most chocolate chip cookie recipes, I don't load up on the chocolate chips (or chunks).
 I actually like a little less chocolate in my CCC's, I think because I like to taste the brown sugary goodness of the cookie itself with a hit of chocolate every now and then.
 But if you're all about the chocolate in a chocolate chip cookie, by all means add more!

-Tips for Perfect Gluten Free Chocolate Chip Cookies
+Tips for making Chocolate Chip Cookies

 - Beat the butter and brown sugar very well (at least 4-5 minutes) at medium high to really cream them together and get a nice fluffy texture.